jweissman/contractual/README.md

       end
     end

-See all the methods have to be implemented for this to work?
-Let's specify these as part of the interface:
+Note all the methods have to be implemented for this to work (load, follow, unload).
+Let's go ahead and specify these as part of the interface:

     class Vehicle
+      include Contractual::Interface

-      must_implement :load, :passengers
+      must :load, :passengers
-      must_implement :follow, :route
+      must :follow, :route
-      must_implement :unload, :passengers
+      must :unload, :passengers

       def move(passengers, destination)
         load passengers